Three-thousander

-Three-thousanders are mountains with a height of between 3,000 m, but less than 4,000 m above sea level.
+Three-thousander is a definition that varies by country.
+In Europe, the term refers to mountains with a height of between 3,000 m, but less than 4,000 m above sea level.
 Similar terms are commonly used for mountains of other height brackets e. g. four-thousanders or eight-thousanders.
-In Britain, the term may refer to mountains above 3,000 ft.
+In Britain, the term refers to mountains above 3,000 ft.